efirestone/hassle/docs/NotificationApi.md

 The important part here is the `category` which has to match the push categories configuration configured in Home Assistant's configuration.yaml.
 When an action is selected an event named `ios.notification_action_fired` for iOS and `mobile_app_notification_action` for Android will be emitted on the Home Assistant event bus.
-You can subscribe to this event in Hassemble and process the event data to bring those actions into life.
+You can subscribe to this event in Hassle and process the event data to bring those actions into life.

 ### Request location updates